Arathurs/Breach/README.md

 #### Functionalities

-  - Allow a user to login and verify authorization to access that account.
+  - Allow a user to login and verify authorization to access account.
   - The fetch API is used to handle a GET request which retrieves a list of all known breaches containing user's personal information.
   - The total list of breaches is then filtered to only incidents where "sensitive" information is disclosed and which occurred ***AFTER*** the user's last login date.
   - This code does not need to be concerned with breaches which happened ***BEFORE*** our last login.
 Like it is doing now, this software would have made the user aware of all recent pertinent breaches since the prior time the user logged in.